10 Essential Tips To Improve Your English Vocabulary

 Brian, an expert English homework help tutor who works with EduWorldUSA, says that back in the day, whenever he used to write an English article, he would always keep a thesaurus handy.
-It is because of this habit, he knows a lot of newer words now.
-Well, it is indeed a good practice, and will help you learn new words to convey the meaning right.
+It is because of this habit that he knows a lot of newer words now.
+This is indeed a good practice and will help you learn new words to convey the meaning right.

 Try to work on your practical vocabulary